primer/react/README.md

 ## Template

-The fastest way to try or make a prototype with Primer React without setting up a new project is by using our [react template](https://github.com/primer/react-template).
+The fastest way make a prototype or try Primer React without setting up a new project is by using our [react template](https://github.com/primer/react-template).

 ## Roadmap